Why Deep Reading Matters Today

 Victims of misinformation don't know they are being manipulated because they haven't developed the intellectual tools needed to step back and critically examine ideas and concepts.
 If you doubt my premise, look around.
 We're a little more than a decade into the social media revolution and society is fragmenting like our attention spans.

 Don't get me wrong, deep reading isn't some cure-all for our social ills.
 Hardly.
 You can have deep readers who go off the deep end and become autodidactic amateur scholars of conspiracy.
 Still, I would argue that they are the outliers.
-I am convinced that the decline of deep reading means the gradual disappearance of civil society.
+I am convinced that the decline of deep reading and the nuance it cultivates will mean the gradual disappearance of civil society.
 We'll lack the perspective-taking and empathy skills that habitual deep readers have access to that enable us to see the other side as decent human beings, even when we disagree.

 It also means an erosion of the ability for us to grapple with wickedly complex problems, which are stacking up as I type.
-It's terrifying if you think about it: our civilization is incredibly complex, our technologies so advanced that they seem like magic.
+It's terrifying if you think about it: our civilization is incredibly complex, and our technologies have become so advanced that they seem like magic.
 Yet, it rests precariously perched on the accumulated knowledge of centuries.
-How ironic it would be that the very sophistication of the modern world made us too stupid to maintain it!
+How ironic it would be that the sheer sophistication of the modern world made us too stupid to maintain it!

-Since you are reading these words, you are of that dying tribe who can still shut out the noise of the modern world long enough to read for a while.
+Since you are reading these words, you are of that dying tribe who can still shut out the noise of the modern media circus long enough to read for a while.
 You can still slow down and deliberate.

 I salute you!

 So I recognize that the potential here is enormous.
-Thanks to the Internet, I can publish for free direct to a worldwide audience.
+Thanks to the Internet, I can publish for free direct to a worldwide audience without any gatekeepers locking me out because I don't have the right credentials or connections.
 The Net has democratized expression in ways that have never existed.
-It's one of those very real tech boons that I mention above.
+It's one of those very real tech boons that I mentioned above.

 I get that.
 Nevertheless, I must compete for your attention in a game that is rigged against me.
 I'm trying to convince people to slow down - if only for a little while - and reconnect with reading, to begin rewiring those neurons to foster deep reading again.
 But I'm doing so against competition that is, to be quite honest, much more entertaining and easier to digest.
 Does anyone on Twitter or Facebook really want to click on a deep read about deep reading?